keroserene/rickrollrc/README.md

     curl https://raw.github.com/keroserene/rickrollrc/master/roll.sh | bash

-Here is the clandestine url you can give to your friends :)
+Here is the clandestine command you can give to your friends :)

     curl -L http://bit.ly/10hA8iC | bash

 ![rickroll in xterm](http://i.imgur.com/ZAsQWtP.png)
 ![rickroll in mac](http://i.imgur.com/yDLaZna.png)

-This has been tested on debian and macs (so far).
+This has been tested on debian and mac (so far).

 Furthermore, it is highly recommended to do the following:

     echo "curl https://raw.github.com/keroserene/rickrollrc/master/roll.sh | bash" >> ~/.bashrc

 Kudos to jart for our hiptext shenangigans ;)
-(Please see our sister project:  [hiptext](https://github.com/jart/hiptext)
+Please see our sister project: [hiptext](https://github.com/jart/hiptext)